ScryEngineering/scrygroup.com/content/tags/es6.md

 This version of the language introduced many constructs that are highly useful for developers including:

-- Better handling of variable scope
+- Better handling of variable scope and constants
 - Modules
 - Classes
 - Set and Map data types
 - Arrow functions
 - Promises

-A bigger list of differences between ECMAScript versions 5 and 6, along with example code can be see n at: http://es6-features.org/
+A bigger list of differences between ECMAScript versions 5 and 6, along with example code can be seen at: http://es6-features.org/

 Note that the official name is "ECMAScript 2015 Language" and the [full text of the standard is available here](http://www.ecma-international.org/ecma-262/6.0/index.html)